MeerkatAnalyzer/Meerkat-III-layer/README.md

 ## Network scanning
 <img src="mail.svg" width=150><br><br>
-The network module is responsible for the dynamic network hypervisors, and it's divided into two parts dedicated native and web applications.
+The network module is responsible for the dynamic network hypervisoring, and it's divided into two parts dedicated native and web applications.
 <br>

 ### Native applications